ElementsProject/lightning/doc/lightning-multifundchannel.7.md

   node.
   This is a gift to the peer, and you do not get a proof-of-payment out of this.
+* *close_to* is a Bitcoin address to which the channel funds should be sent to on close.
+Only valid if both peers have negotiated `option_upfront_shutdown_script`.
+Returns `close_to` set to closing script iff is negotiated.

 There must be at least one entry in *destinations*;
 it cannot be an empty array.